vocdoni/eventual/README.md

 # Eventual for Flutter

-Eventual provides a toolkit to manage **eventual** values, **notify** the UI when changes occur and **rebuild** the relevant widget subtree accordingly.
+Eventual provides a toolkit to manage **eventual** data, **notify** the UI when changes occur and **rebuild** the relevant widget subtree accordingly.

-This package allows for great flexibility in complex scenarios while keeping the focus on clean and simple approach.
+This package allows for great flexibility in complex scenarios while keeping the focus on a clean and simple approach.

 With Eventual you can:
 - Split the data lifecycle from the UI